EsotericSoftware/spine-runtimes/spine-unity/Modules/com.esotericsoftware.spine.timeline/Documentation/README.md

 - *Attachment Threshold.* See [TrackEntry.AttachmentThreshold](http://esotericsoftware.com/spine-api-reference#TrackEntry-attachmentThreshold).
 - *Draw Order Threshold.* See [TrackEntry.DrawOrderThreshold](http://esotericsoftware.com/spine-api-reference#TrackEntry-drawOrderThreshold).

-**Ignored Parameters**
+*Ignored Parameters*
 - *Ease Out Duration, Blend Curves*.
 These parameters are ignored and have no effect.

 **Usage**
 1. Add `SkeletonAnimationPlayableHandle` component to your SkeletonAnimation GameObject, or the `SkeletonGraphicPlayableHandle` in case of `SkeletonGraphic`.
 2. With an existing Unity Playable Director, and in the Unity Timeline window, right-click on an empty space on the left and choose `Spine.Unity.Playables` - `Spine Animation State Track`.
 3. Drag the SkeletonAnimation or SkeletonGraphic GameObject onto the empty reference property of the new Spine AnimationState Track.
-4. To add an animation at a track, drag the respective [`AnimationReferenceAsset`](http://esotericsoftware.com/spine-unity#Preview) into the clips view (the right part of the Timeline panel) as you would with normal animation clips.
+4. To add an animation at a track, drag the respective [`AnimationReferenceAsset`](#Preview) into the clips view (the right part of the Timeline panel) as you would with normal animation clips.

-See spine-unity Runtime Documentation, [section Preview](http://esotericsoftware.com/spine-unity#Preview) on how to create an `AnimationReferenceAsset` for each of your animations.
+See spine-unity Runtime Documentation, [section Preview](#Preview) on how to create an `AnimationReferenceAsset` for each of your animations.

 > **Note:** You can use the Duplicate function (`CTRL`/`CMD` + `D`) to duplicate selected clips in the clips view.

 **Track Behavior**
-- `AnimationState.SetAnimation` will be called at the beginning of every clip based on the `AnimationReferenceAsset`.
+- `AnimationState.SetAnimation()` will be called at the beginning of every clip based on the `AnimationReferenceAsset`.
-- Clip durations don't matter.
-Animations won't be cleared where there is no active clip at certain slices of time.
+- Clip durations matter since Timeline version 4.0.
+	> Note: Behaviour of version 3.8 was that clip durations don't matter.
+Animations were not cleared when reaching empty space after a clip on the timeline.
 - Empty animation: If a clip has no `AnimationReferenceAsset` assigned, it will call `SetEmptyAnimation` instead.
 - Error handling: If the animation with the provided `AnimationReferenceAsset` is not found, it will do nothing (the previous animation will continue playing normally).
 - Animations playing before the timeline starts playing will not be interrupted until the first clip starts playing.
-- At the end of the last clip and at the end of the timeline, nothing happens.
+- What happens at the end of clips and at the end of the timeline depends on clip settings.
+When `Don't End with Clip` is true, nothing happens at the clip's end.
 This means the effect of the last clip's `SetAnimation` call will persist until you issue other calls at the AnimationState.
+If `Don't End with Clip` is false, it will be mix out to the empty animation with duration `Clip End Mix Out Duration`, or paused when `Clip End Mix Out Duration` is less than 0.
 - Edit mode preview mixing may look different from Play Mode mixing.
 Please check in actual Play Mode to see the actual results.
 Please see the remark in the  [Spine AnimationState Track](#Spine-AnimationState-Track) section on correct track ordering when previewing multiple overlaid tracks.

-### Spine Skeleton Flip Track
+#### Spine Skeleton Flip Track

 ![](skeleton-flip-track.png)

 This track type can be used to flip the skeleton of the target `SkeletonAnimation` or `SkeletonGraphic`.

-#### Spine Skeleton Flip Clip
+##### Spine Skeleton Flip Clip

 ![](skeleton-flip-clip-inspector.png)